Painting contractors in

 Inspection Schedule

-No routine inspections for standard painting work.
-Lead-safe work practices subject to EPA spot inspections.
-Final inspection may be required if painting is part of larger permitted project.
+No routine inspections for standard painting.
+Lead-safe work subject to EPA compliance monitoring.
+Building department may inspect permitted exterior work.

 Insurance Minimums